News|Articles|September 25, 2025

 Drug Topics: What were your initial thoughts when you first heard about the Trump Administration’s announcement linking acetaminophen use in pregnancy with autism spectrum disorder?

-Mark Garofoli: First, I had a ponderance of how long it would take licensed, trained, educated, and skilled health care professionals—and particularly our respective professional organizations—to respond.
-It wasn’t a question of if, rather, when.
+Mark Garofoli, PharmD, BCGP, CPE, CTTS: First, I had [an idea] of how long it would take licensed, trained, educated, and skilled health care professionals—and particularly our respective professional organizations—to respond.
+It wasn’t a question of if, [but] rather when.
 That response was impressive, to say the least, with countless health care professionals and organizations providing substantiated refuting statements and evidence.

-Drug Topics: How are patients supposed to navigate these conflicting opinions regarding an over-the-counter drug that’s commonplace in pain management—not only for pregnant women but for patients of all characteristics?
+Drug Topics: How are patients supposed to navigate these conflicting opinions regarding an over-the-counter drug that’s commonplace in pain management, not only for pregnant women but for all patients?

-Mark Garofoli: A typical mantra is to recommend one to talk with their health care professional, yet is that good enough?
-What if that professional is not well versed in scrutinizing studies, or worse yet, provokes their own personal opinions and views onto others.
-Perhaps we can recommend folks to listen to the respected expert groups making recommendations on the large scale, or at least those of us health care professionals that include both the positive and negative aspects (informed consent) in our discussions with individual patients.
+Garofoli: A typical mantra is to recommend one talk with their health care professional, yet is that good enough?
+What if that professional is not well versed in scrutinizing studies, or worse yet, [forces] their own personal opinions and views onto others?
+Perhaps we can recommend [that people] listen to the respected expert groups making recommendations on the larger scale, or at least those of us health care professionals [who] include both the positive and negative aspects (informed consent) in our discussions with individual patients.

 Stay tuned for more from our interview with Garofoli, a regular contributor and expert for Drug Topics.
 In parts 2 and 3, he will dive deeper into the Tylenol and autism saga, the studies backing or denouncing this link, and what it all means for the greater health care community.